hakusaro/live-hls-transcode/README.md

 You can browse through your files with a mobile-friendly Web-UI (better than the apache/nginx directory index!), access any files that your device can natively read and start a ffmpeg-based transcoder process to h264/AAC in HLS for the files it can't read.
 After only some seconds you can start to stream this funny little clip you laughed so hard over when you were a teen to our device.
 If an English subtitle track is present it will be burned into the transcoded output so the subtitles are displayed automatically.
+Videos are deinterlaced using ffmpeg's `yadif` filter by default to improve playback quality.

 The HLS-Stream is of type *EVENT*, so for compatible Players* it starts as a Live-Stream, that soon becomes navigatable as the transcoding continues to convert more and more of the source material.
 Once the transcoder is done completely, the HLS-Playlist gets